UNIT: Uniform

 Across the eras, UNIT have been identified with different styles of uniform.

 For The Invasion, Privates and Corporals wore No.7 dress, while ranks of Sergeant and above wore uniforms based on No.4 dress, but lacking buttons and with the jacket – which appears to be fastened by velcro – tucked into the trousers.
 All UNIT members wore oval patches with 'U.N.I.T' embroidered on them on their left sleeves and NCOs wore their badges of rank on their right sleeves.
 Sand/Beige coloured berets, similar to those worn by the Special Air Service with the black UNIT logo on a round white background as a cap badge were worn by all ranks.
-There was also the assault team, who wore 1960 pattern fatigues and dark berets with the same UNIT insignia.
 For UNIT's next appearance, Spearhead from Space (1970), the No.4s became uniform for all ranks, except for two radar operators seen in the opening who wear No.7s; the female officer wearing a tie with a UNIT logo printed on.
 The No.4 style of uniform stayed throughout Doctor Who and the Silurians (1970).

 Christine Rawlins had a new futuristic-looking design produced for The Ambassadors of Death (1970), which features only in this story.
 All ranks are given khaki-coloured zip-up jackets without lapels, which are worn over tan rolled-neck sweaters.
 The Brigadier retained his No.4 uniform.

 For Inferno (1970), these changed to Denison smock camouflage uniforms.
-From Terror of the Autons, producer Barry Letts decided to have UNIT wearing 1960 pattern fatigues, while the Brigadier, Sergeant Benton and Captain Yates also wear appropriate contemporary uniform, such as service dress and barrack dress.
-The UNIT patches and tan berets remain standard, except for the Brigadier and Yates, who also wore caps with their rank insignia.
+From Terror of the Autons, producer Barry Letts decided to have UNIT wearing 1960 pattern fatigues, as well as appropriate contemporary British Army or RAF uniform, such as service dress and barrack dress.
+The UNIT patches and tan berets remain standard, although personnel are also seen in British Army peaked caps with regulation cap badges.

-The fatigues were changed for Terror of the Zygons, as director Douglas Camfield reckoned the fatigues "looked too soft".
-For this serial, they wear DPM camouflage jackets and tactical black cap badges.
+In Terror of the Zygons, they wear DPM camouflage jackets and tactical black cap badges.
 The Android Invasion (1975) sees them wearing barrack dress, which they also wear for their brief appearance in The Seeds of Doom (1976).

 UNIT then had a lengthy absence from the screen.
-They made a small cameo appearance in The Five Doctors (1983), which sees Colonel Crichton wearing service dress and a Sergeant in barrack dress, both with the oval patches on their uniform.
+They made a small cameo appearance in "The Five Doctors" (1983), which sees Colonel Crichton wearing service dress and a Sergeant in barrack dress, both with the oval patches on their uniform.
 Captain Yates returns in the serial also wearing service dress but with no markings.